 \subsection{Semi-discrete IMEX methods}

-For now, we have got the order of $I_l^m$ based on $\epsilon$, based on which, we will introduce the semi-discrete scheme in time with globally stiffly accurate IMEX RK scheme.
-From the formal order analysis we find that in \eqref{eq:moment_equation_1},
+For now, we have obtained the order of $I_l^m$ with respect to $\epsilon$, based on which, we will introduce the semi-discrete scheme in time with globally stiffly accurate IMEX RK scheme.
+From the formal order analysis, it holds in \eqref{eq:moment_equation_1} that

-The implicit-explicit strategy we adopt here is to treat all the terms with higher order of $\epsilon$ explicitly with others implicitly.
-Thus in the numerical scheme, we set $\nabla_{\bx} G(I_{l+1}^{m}) = \mathcal{O}(\epsilon^{l+2})$ which is at higher order of $\epsilon$ as the explicit term while $\nabla_{\bx} F(I_{l-1}^{m})$ and the diffusion terms on the right side which are at lower order of $\epsilon$ as the implicit term.
-Based on this, we will propose the first order semi-discretized scheme as
+The implicit-explicit strategy adopted here is to treat all the terms with higher-order of $\epsilon$ explicitly while others implicitly.
+Thus, in the numerical scheme, $\nabla_{\bx} G(I_{l+1}^{m}) = \mathcal{O}(\epsilon^{l+2})$, which is at the higher-order of $\epsilon$, is set as the explicit term while $\nabla_{\bx} F(I_{l-1}^{m})$ and the energy exchange terms on the right side, which are at the lower-order of $\epsilon$, are set as the implicit terms.
+Based on this, the first-order semi-discrete scheme is proposed as below.